denten-books/plain-text/support/cuts/7-labor.md

 A more chartable reading of the passage would attempt to place Heidegger's critique of modern technology in the context of his phenomenology.
 Heidegger's phenomenology is a weighty, but well-explored topic, and for this reason I will limit our discussion to its most generally-known and relevant features.
 For Heidegger, our knowledge of the world comes in two flavors: presentness-at-hand [Vorhandenheit] and readiness-to-hand [Zuhandenheit].
-When we think of some object in the world—a hammer, to use the famous example—we first imagine something like the formal definition of a hammer in a series of knowable facts about the object: a hammer is made of metal and wood, we use it to pound nails, it is man's first tool, and so on.
+When we think of some object in the world---a hammer, to use the famous example---we first imagine something like the formal definition of a hammer in a series of knowable facts about the object: a hammer is made of metal and wood, we use it to pound nails, it is man's first tool, and so on.
 The type of epistemological knowledge about the world, the knowledge that combines the readily observable properties and our shared understanding of the object, is called "present-to-hand" in Heidegger's system.
 "Ready-to-hand" knowledge by contrast is practical.
 I know something about the hammer, but I also have used a hammer—and in using it I understood the tool in an applied manner.
 But more than that, in using the hammer I understand something about the nail.
 An essential property of the transition between theoretical and applied knowledge of the world, is the disappearance of the tool.
 For Heidegger, the tool literally becomes a kind of "sight," helping us identify properties of the world that are particularly well-suited for its application.
 "Action has its own kind of sight," Heidegger writes in Being and Time.15 The hammer helps us experience the nail in a hammering kind-of-a-way.
 Hammering reveals something about the nail, and by extension, about metals in general.
 At the bottom of this experience is man's relationship to nature itself.
 All "good" technologies work in that way for Heidegger.
 "Technology comes to presence in the realm where revealing an unconcealment take place, where aletheia, truth, happens," he writes in "The Question Concerning Technology."16 The plow reveals something about the earth, just as the windmill reveals something about the air current.

 Modern technology reveals too, but it breaks the "natural" phenomenological experience in two important ways.
 First, the tool fails to fully disappear into